aarcThom/personalNotes/math/01_tensors.md

 ## Vector - Rank-1 Tensor

-### Definition
+### Definition and Explanation

 A **vector** is an array of numbers.
 It is a rank-1 tensor in that it has one axis.
+Geometrically,  a vector is a line defined by a *magnitude* (length) and direction.
+The dimensionality of the vector, is also the dimensionality of the coordinate system used to represent the vector.
+For instance, a 2 dimensional vector $[1,2]$ could be represented in a standard 2D XY grid.

+The definition of a vector does not include its starting point.
+In other words, the vector $[1,2]$ indicates a positive direction (right 1 unit, up 2 units), and a magnitude ($\sqrt{5}$).
+This direction and magnitude tells use the location of the *head* (think of it as the arrow head) from the *tail* of the vector.
+However, the tail could start at any coordinate.
+A vector with its *tail* at the origin is said to start in the *standard position*.

 The tensor is said to be *one-dimensional.* The vector itself will also have dimensionality.
 For instance a point $[2,3,0]$ is said to be a *3-dimensional vector but a 1-dimensional tensor*.

 The list of scalar values contained within a vector are called **attributes**.

-In architectural practice and 3D modelling, we are used to working with 3-dimensional points and vectors.

 ### Denotation